Technigo/project-todos/README.md

-# To-do list in React Redux
+# To-do app in React Redux

 In this project, I made a to-do list in React Redux.
 In the app, you are able to add tasks, lists tasks and toggle whether a task is done or not.
+The app is fully responsive.

 ![Alt Screenshot](https://github.com/Nasimmhn/project-todos/blob/master/to-do-app.png?raw=true "Screenshot" )